trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 HTTP Keep-Alive connection or persistent connection is the idea of using a single TCP connection to send and receive multiple HTTP requests/responses (Keep Alive's work between requests), as opposed to opening a new connection for every single request/response pair.

-When using keep alive the browser does not have to make multiple connections (keep in mind that establishing connections is expensive).
-But uses the already established connection, this controls how long that stays active/open.
+When using keep alive the browser does not have to make multiple connections (keep in mind that establishing connections is expensive) but uses the already established connection and controls how long that stays active/open.
 So, the keep alive is a way to reduce the overhead of creating the connection, as, most of the time, a user will navigate through the site etc. (plus the multiple requests from a single page, to download css, javascript, images etc.).

 It takes a 3-way handshake to establish a TCP connection, so, when there is a perceivable latency between the client and the server, keepalive would greatly speed things up by reusing existing connections.